-Once lists are set up, they can be viewed on the Port Order Screen.
+Once lists are set up on the Alloc To Lists screen, they can be viewed on the Port Order Screen.
 Lists are selected using the selection buttons on the right of the screen.

 The "More Lists" button gives access to lists which have been set up on different "views" on the Options - Port Lists - Sort Lists screen.
 When selected, the ports in that list are displayed in alphabetical order in the main section of the screen.